Florida's Clean Energy Role

 Source: Clean Jobs Florida

 The data shows that the clean energy sector is a significant employer in the state, but the market has not reached its full potential.
 However, the Sunshine State is on the rise.
+For more information about our progress in Florida review the latest highlights below.

 Randy Enwright | Advisor